-August - October: Applications are peer-reviewed by the sex worker-led Program Advisory Committee (PAC) using the criteria and priorities mentioned above October: Final selection is made by the PAC using also the funding (restrictions) available and considering geographic and gender diversity October: Grants selection is approved by the sex worker-led International Steering Committee (ISC) 26 October - 1 November: All applicants are informed of the final selection.
-15 December All new grant contracts are made.
+June - September: Applications are screened by staff using criteria and references August - October: Applications are peer-reviewed by the sex worker-led Program Advisory Committee (PAC) using the criteria and priorities mentioned above October: The final selection is made by the PAC also using the funding (restrictions) available and considering geographic and gender diversity October: Grants selection is approved by the sex worker-led International Steering Committee (ISC) 26 October - 1 November: All applicants are informed of the final selection.
+15 December: All new grant contracts are made.